Last Updated on April 12, 2021

 - Whisk together remaining ingredients and pour into quiche crust.

-- Let rest at room temperature for 20 more minutes before slicing and serving.
+- Let rest 20 more minutes before slicing and serving.
 Happy eating!